Recurrent Memory Transformer: Training details and additional results

 Each solution step is tokenized on char level and padded to the length of 30 tokens.
 The total length of each training sample is 180, the dataset has 100000 training, 10000 validation and 20000 test samples.

 For this task we used models with 6 layers, 6 heads and segment sizes 180 and 30.
-Trained was performed with the same schedule as copy and reverse on a single GTX 1080 ti for 1-2 days.
+The training was performed with the same schedule as copy and reverse on a single GTX 1080 ti for 1-2 days.
 Memory size for RMT and Transformer-XL was chosen equal to the segment length.